ipld/edelweiss/design/roadmap.md

 ## MVP requirements

-We think an MVP RPC compiler should deliver usable RPC codegeneration.
-The shortest path to this goal is to postpone compiler usability features and focus on the minimum required to accomplish RPC generation.
+We think an MVP RPC compiler should deliver usable RPC code generation.
+The shortest path to this goal is to postpone compiler usability features and performance features — instead focus on the minimum required to accomplish RPC generation.

-Compiler usability features that can be postponed are:
+Compiler usability features that can be postponed:
 - support for custom syntax
 - support for packages
 - support for automated interoperability verification

+Performance fatures that can be postponed:
+- code generation of high-performance code that decodes user types directly from serialized bytes (as opposed to from a deserialized IPLD Data Model)

 As a result, the aspects that must be implemented for an MVP are:
 - type system definition in Go, which users will use directly to define APIs